Need Help? Give us a call.

-Most borrowers turn to asset-based lending because they’ve had bad luck with approval at traditional lenders.
-But if you do your research, you might find that an asset-based loan is actually just the best choice for your business—before you spend a chunk of time applying for a traditional loan.
+Most borrowers turn to asset-based lending because they’ve had bad luck getting approved by traditional lenders.
+But if you do your research, you might find that an asset-based loan is actually just the best choice for your business.

-Here are a few of the main reasons a business owner might pursue financing through an asset-based lender:
+Here are five major reasons why you might pursue financing through an asset-based lender:

-Compared with more traditional financing lenders, asset-based lenders are much less concerned with your business’s past cash flow, profitability, or even your personal and business credit scores.
-Again, it’s all about the security a valuable piece of collateral provides.
+Compared with lenders offering unsecured loans, asset-based lenders are less concerned with your business’s past cash flow, profitability, or even your personal and business credit scores.
+Again, it’s mostly about the security a valuable piece of collateral provides.

-As a result, asset-based lending can be a great alternative for younger businesses who have yet to break even, as well as for entrepreneurs with poor credit.
+As a result, asset-based lending can be a great alternative for younger businesses with valuable assets who have yet to break even, as well as for entrepreneurs with poor credit.

-Instead of digging into the past, as a traditional lender would, asset-based lenders focus more towards the future of your business.
+Instead of digging into the past, as a traditional lender would, asset-based lenders focus more toward the future of your business.
 They’ll look at things like your sales and cash flow projections, and they’ll work to build a personal relationship with you to decide whether they think you’ll be a successful business owner or not.
-That’s good news if your business is in a high growth mode, or if your current revenue history doesn’t reflect your potential—but you know it’s there and you’re good at convincing people it’s there.
+That’s good news if your business is in a high growth mode, or if your current revenue history doesn’t reflect your potential—but you know it’s there.

-Despite your credit rating, your revenue history, or your cash flow, you might have some assets lurking around on your balance sheet that the right lender could see as a major value.
+You might have some assets lurking around on your balance sheet that the right lender could consider valuable.
 Whether they’re machinery and equipment, inventory, outstanding invoices, or even real estate, those fixed assets can be leveraged as collateral to help you get the working capital you’re looking for.

 Teaming up with an asset-based lender might let you fund your business’s next phase of growth—by using the investments you’ve already made.
 Easy peasy.

-Many traditional lenders would require you to sign a personal guarantee or put up collateral—like a family home—to guarantee repayment in the event of a default.
-Because asset-based loans use specific assets on your balance sheet as collateral, they’ll typically pose less of a personal risk.
+Many traditional lenders would require you to sign a personal guarantee or put up collateral, like a family home, to guarantee repayment in the event of a default.
+Because asset-based loans primarily use specific assets on your business’s balance sheet as collateral, they’ll typically pose less of a personal risk.

 Here are the five core asset types that lenders typically look for:

-If you’re a service-based business who invoice customers, any receivables due within a 30- to 90-day window can be eligible as collateral for an asset-based loan.
-In this case, the size of that asset-based loan your business qualifies for would be proportional to your receivables outstanding—so the more you’re invoicing, the more you’d be able to borrow.
+If you’re a service-based business that invoices customers, any receivables due within a 30- to 90-day window can be eligible as collateral for an asset-based loan.
+In this case, the size of the loan your business qualifies for is proportional to your receivables outstanding—the more you’re invoicing, and the greater the value of your invoices, the more you’d be able to borrow.

 If you operate a manufacturing, wholesale, or even retail business, chances are you’ve got a stockpile of product inventory on hand.
-That inventory could be saved for a rainy day, waiting to be sold or even transported—but for now, it counts as an asset on your balance sheet—and potentially valuable for an asset-based lender.
+That inventory could be saved for a rainy day, waiting to be sold or even transported.
+But for now, it counts as an asset on your balance sheet—and potentially valuable for asset-based lending.